 For example, you may have experienced multiple thoughts upon reading, ‘visit a therapist.’
 Perhaps you had a negative counseling experience in the past, or your immediate thought was, ‘here we go again, someone telling me I’m crazy, and I need to get fixed,’ or other thoughts which triggered a negative association.
-If you find yourself reacting to the same people and situations over and over again, your unconscious thoughts are likely blocking your way.
+If you find yourself reacting to the same people and situations over and over again, your thoughts are likely blocking your way.

 The quality of our thoughts means everything to happiness.

 We are bombarded with reminders that our better self is waiting in the wings.
 The thing is, we’re viewing edited reality.
 Case in point: While writing this article I was struggling with motivation.
 So I went outside and started taking pictures to post on social media.
-When I checked my self-awareness I had to admit I was more concerned with reaching the number of followers my peers have, rather than bringing value to my audience.
+When I checked my self-awareness I had to admit I was more concerned with reaching the number of followers my peers have than with bringing value to my audience.
 Instead of feeling grateful that I’m able to write for cool sites like the Huffington Post and Psychology Today, I was chasing more readers, more likes, more hearts and more shares.
 Comparison really is the thief of joy.

 Few things are sadder than seeing someone stuck in an endless cycle of replaying their glory days.
 As the saying goes, ‘youth is wasted on the young.’
 The thing about the past is we would all go back and change the unsavory parts if we could.
 Regretting what you did or didn’t do is futile because you were a different person back then.
 Plus, we are constantly evolving.

-Except John from high school who will happily offer you a beer in exchange for listening to that time he made the game-winning touchdown in the final seconds of the fourth quarter.
+Except John from high school who will happily offer you a beer in exchange for listening to him talk about that time he made the game-winning touchdown in the final seconds of the fourth quarter.
 Or how his life is all screwed up on account of that wretched wife who turned his kids against him and took him to the cleaners during the divorce.

 Don’t be that guy.